opsobot/yeah-hand-obsolete/Readme.md

 =========

 Our CAD files are hosted on both GitHub and GrabCAD:
-* GitHub (for version control and collaboration): [View CAD files here](https://github.com/opsobot/rebelia/tree/main/hardware/CAD)
+* GitHub (for version control and collaboration): ./hardware/CAD folder
-* GrabCAD (for easy preview and download): [View on GrabCAD](https://grabcad.com/library/rebelia-hand-1)
+* GrabCAD (for easy preview and download): TODO when development is completed )

 Bill of Materials (BOM)
 =======================